shuckle16/covidCensus/README.md

   - `fetch_census_demo`
   - `fetch_census_income`

-There are also 4 corresponding `tidy_` functions to clean up the above data so they can be joined together.
+There are also 4 corresponding `tidy_*` functions to clean up the above data so they can be joined together.
+Each of them returns a tidy dataframe (tibble) where each row represents a county.

   - `tidy_nyt`
   - `tidy_census_dens`